Tiking-owo/dfn-docs/README_en.md

 [中文](README.md) | English

 ## Project Overview
-This is a VitePress-based multilingual documentation site for 【豆腐脑文档】 (Tofu Nao Docs) products, focusing on fans and batteries.
+This is a VitePress-based multilingual documentation site for 【豆腐脑文档】 (Tofu Nao Docs) products.
 The site supports Chinese (zh-CN, zh-TW), English (en), and Japanese (ja) locales.

 ## Architecture
 - **Framework**: VitePress 1.6.4 with TypeScript